michal037/driver-ST7735S/driver-developing-tips.md

 `v1.3; p23`

 ## # 4
-**Write mode**; Any instruction can be sent in any order to the driver.
+**Write mode;** Any instruction can be sent in any order to the driver.
 The serial interface is initialized when *CSX* is high.
 In this state, *SCL* clock pulse or *SDA* data have no effect.
 A falling edge on *CSX* enables the serial interface and indicates the start of data transmission.

 `v1.3; p44`